DVT

 There are not always noticeable symptoms, however, leg or calf pain, redness, swelling, tenderness, or leg cramps are symptoms you should be aware of.

-Travel-related DVT is rare in healthy people.
-Book a GP appointment to discuss with a doctor if you have recently flown and experience these symptoms.
+Book an urgent GP appointment if you have recently flown and experience these symptoms.

 Am I at an increased risk of DVT?